FREE 5-Ingredient Recipe EBook

 0Hi!
 Can you use chicken breasts instead of thighs?

 0Hi Heather, Yes, that is fine.
-Depending on the size of your chicken breasts, they may take a little longer to cook than the time listed in the recipe.
-Enjoy!
+Depending on the size of your chicken breasts, the cook time may be different.
+Check my tips above.

 Amanda Counts